stdlib-js/stdlib/FAQ.md

 * if you want to be part of a dedicated, supportive, and inclusive community
 * if you believe in what we are doing and want to be a part of it :)

-Reach out, get in touch, and we'll be happy to help you get started!
+Reach out, get in touch, and we'll be happy to get you started!

 <!-- </faq-question> -->